ourchitecture/panda/src/tutorials/java/azure/infrastructure/README.md

-# Tutorials: Terraform Azure for Node.js
+# Tutorials: Terraform Azure for Java

 It can be useful to have the cloud infrastructure unique to each application in a localized "./infrastructure" directory like this.
 However, a large system will usually also share cloud resources across applications.
 For example, in Azure, an [AppService Plan][az-app-service-plan] can host multiple applications.

-Running Node.js on Azure requires a unique [AppService][az-app-service] instance.
+Running Java on Azure requires a unique [AppService][az-app-service] instance.
 However, the Azure CLI can dynamically create this instance for us when running the command `az webapp up...`.
 Alternatively, terraform could create and manage the configuration of this AppService instance to ensure settings are managed explicitly through code and a DevOps lifecycle.
 We recommend using terraform for enterprise systems.

 Because AppService Plans are shared by other tutorials, see the [Terraform Azure AppService Plan tutorial][tutorial-app-service-plan].